SYSTRAN/similarity/README.md

 # Preprocess

-In order to learn our similarity model we better preprocess our training data with any tokenization toolkit, basically aiming at reducing the vocabulary size.
-Any subtokenization toolkit (such as BPE) can also be used.
-In our experiments we used the default tokenization scheme implemented in [OpenNMT](http://opennmt.net) performing minimal tokenization without subtokenization.
+In order to learn our similarity model we better preprocess our training data with any tokenisation toolkit, basically aiming at reducing the vocabulary size.
+Any subtokenisation toolkit (such as BPE) can also be used.
+In our experiments we used the default tokenisation scheme implemented in [OpenNMT](http://opennmt.net) performing minimal tokenisation without subtokenisation.

 ## Vocabularies